 - -Human-friendly - leverage technology, not be bound by it.

 So, what happens when they do all that?

 Hangar of the Future student research design teams working under Professor Ropp have won and placed in FAA’s National Design Competition for Universities twice for innovative project designs impacting safety and efficiency of aviation operations.
-Top student researchers are routinely invited presenters at high profile industry and academic conferences like the Oshkosh EAA Airshow in Oshkosh, WI., American Society of Airport Executives NextGen Conference in Denver CO.
+In 2015 they took first place in Boeing's national IT Case competition for development of software to find manmade objects scattered over terrain using LIDAR data point mapping.
+Top student researchers routinely present at high profile industry and academic conferences like the Oshkosh EAA Airshow in Oshkosh, WI., American Society of Airport Executives NextGen Conference in Denver CO.

 or, the International Symposium on Aviation Psychology in Dayton, OH...

 ...or, Purdue "Tech Week" and numerous other invited presentations and Engineering Symposium technology demonstrations.